Thursday, August 14, 2025

 TIMELINE

 Next, I had to nail down the historic events and ages of all the major characters in the story.
-The principal story takes place in 1995, before Hong Kong was handed over to the People's Republic of China (in 1997) marking the end of 156 years of British rule.
-For my story to work the United Kingdom still needs clout in China.
+The principal story takes place in 1995, before Hong Kong was handed over to the People's Republic of China (in 1997), marking the end of 156 years of British rule.
+For my story to work, the United Kingdom still needs clout in China.
 I've created timelines like this successfully in the past using Excel.
-The image below shows an expert of the Excel timeline for Sibriya's story.
-It lists the major characters and their ages corresponding to events in the plot beginning in 1979.
+The image below shows an example of the Excel timeline for Sibriya's story.
+It lists the central characters and their ages corresponding to events in the plot beginning in 1979.
 The last row is 1995.
 I will add political and other events to this Excel file as needed.
 (Yes, there are multiple story events each year, here represented simply by the letters A through Q.)

 CHARACTER BOARD

-Let's see if now I can get back to writing ... although all the above is part of writing.
+Let's see if I can now get back to writing... although all the above is part of writing.
 Right?

 Tuesday, July 1, 2025